hm-lang/core/proposals/README.md

 ## enumerations

 We can create a new type that exhaustively declares all possible values it can take.
-The syntax is `lowerCamelCase := enumerate` followed by a list of named values (each an `UpperCamelCase` identifier), with optional values they take.
+The syntax is `lowerCamelCase := oneOf` followed by a list of named values (each an `UpperCamelCase` identifier), with optional values they take.
 Enumerations are mutually exclusive -- no two values may be held simultaneously.
 See masks for a similar class type that allows multiple options at once.

 Enums are by default the smallest standard integral type that holds all values, but they can be signed types (in contrast to masks which are unsigned).
-If desired, you can specify the underlying enum type using `enumerate~i8(...)` instead of `enumerate(...)`, but this will be a compile error if the type is not big enough to handle all options.
+If desired, you can specify the underlying enum type using `oneOf~i8(...)` instead of `oneOf(...)`, but this will be a compile error if the type is not big enough to handle all options.

 For example: